Minimum Bayes Risk Decoding for Error Span Detection in Reference-Free Automatic Machine Translation Evaluation: Introduction

 Minimum Bayes Risk (MBR) decoding is a reranking method widely studied in MT (\citealp{mbr_smt1}; \citealp{mbr_smt2}) and speech recognition (\citealp{mbr_speech1}; \citealp{mbr_speech2}).
 In this work, we apply MBR decoding to the ESD model with the objective of maximizing utility against the human annotation, independent of the model-estimated probabilities.
 Since the human annotation is unavailable at test time, we approximate it with a set of model-generated ``support hypotheses'' and select the hypothesis with the highest expected utility against this set.

 We define the utility function as a similarity function over hypotheses pairs and consider both sentence-level and span-level variants.
 The proposed sentence-level utility function measures similarity based on the difference between the severity-weighted error span counts of the two hypotheses.
-For the span-level utility function, we examine the official $\textsc{F1} (\cdot,\cdot)$ metric (referred to as the ``meta-metric'' in prior work) from the WMT QE Shared Task (\citealp{wmtqe23}).
-However, we identify a defect in $\textsc{F1}(\cdot,\cdot)$ related to its handling of empty (i.e., error-free) annotations, which prevents it from performing soft evaluation.
-We therefore propose $\textsc{SoftF1}(\cdot,\cdot)$, a novel utility function that enables soft evaluation by addressing this defect.
+For the span-level utility function, we adopt the official $\textsc{F1}(\cdot,\cdot)$ metric from the WMT QE Shared Task (\citealp{wmtqe23}), as well as $\textsc{SoftF1}(\cdot,\cdot)$, an improved utility function that we propose to address a defect in $\textsc{F1}(\cdot,\cdot)$.

-Experimental results on the WMT24 Metrics Shared Task show that our MBR decoding, when instantiated with the proposed $\textsc{SoftF1}(\cdot,\cdot)$ utility function and applied with sufficiently large candidate sets, significantly improves span-level performance and generally matches or outperforms the MAP decoding baseline at the system and sentence levels; partial results are shown in Figure \ref{fig:fig0}.
+Experimental results on the WMT24 Metrics Shared Task show that our MBR decoding, when instantiated with the proposed $\textsc{SoftF1}(\cdot,\cdot)$ utility function and applied with sufficiently large candidate sets, significantly improves span-level performance and generally matches or outperforms both the MAP and Majority Voting baselines at the system and sentence levels.
 To avoid the high computational cost of MBR decoding, we further distill its decisions into a model decoded via greedy search, removing the inference-time latency bottleneck.